-Homework
+Homework:

 At Charlie's OOSH we realise it can be difficult fitting everything in of an evening!
-To assist in this area, we have set up a homework station, where kids can get a head start on their homework activities.
-If you would like your child to do homework, you will need to inform us!
-You can do this by emailing maitland@charliesoosh.nsw.edu.au or by sending a note with your child.
-However please note that sometimes our afternoons are busy and we cannot guarantee assistance with homework (although we will do our best!)
+Where possible, we aim to assist in this area, so that kids can get a head start on their homework activities.
+If you would like your children to complete homework at OOSH, you will need to inform us!
+You can do this by emailing charliesoosh@gmail.com, or by sending a note with your child.

-Breakfast and Afternoon Tea
+Afternoon Tea:

-At Charlie's OOSH we are pleased to offer a range of healthy breakfast and afternoon tea foods.
+At Charlie's OOSH we are pleased to offer a range of healthy afternoon tea foods.
 Any dietary requirements your child has will need to have been specified in their enrolment form.
+Afternoon tea is usually served early in the session, however may not be served until after 4pm depending on the day's activities.